View Current

 Management and Mitigation of Foreign Exchange Risk

-(23) Material contracts in foreign currencies should be identified during the annual budgeting process and reported to the Director, University Financials, including the amounts, details of the counterparties and dates for payments/receipts to be hedged using approved hedging instruments.
+(23) Material exposure in major foreign currencies should be identified during the annual budgeting process and reported to the Director, University Financials, including the amounts, details of the counterparties and dates for payments/receipts to be hedged using approved hedging instruments.

-(24) The material contract threshold will be reviewed annually and set out in the Financial Plan Guidelines.
+(24) The materiality threshold will be agreed with the Chief Financial Officer reviewed annually and set out in the Financial Plan Guidelines.

-(25) For all identified material contracts, Treasury will negotiate hedging instruments.
+(25) For all identified material exposure, Treasury will negotiate hedging instruments.

-(26) Non-material contracts should be in Australian Dollars ($AUD) where possible to minimise the cost of transactions.
+(26) Contracts should be in Australian Dollars ($AUD) where possible to minimise the cost of transactions.

 (27) Hedging of more than 100% of underlying exposures and leveraged transactions are not permitted.